Transport Properties of Active Particles Moving on Adjustable Networks: Network model

 We consider a regular triangular lattice with $N$ sites connected by nearest-neighbor bonds between pairs (dark green lines in Fig.~\ref{fig:Model}a).
 Each lattice site $i \in \{0,\, \cdots, \, N-1\}$ has nearest neighbors located a lattice spacing away along $z$ possible directions, which we label $\ell \in\{0,\,\dots,\,z-1\}$ ($z=6$ for the triangular lattice).
 For future reference, we introduce a lattice index neighbor function $\varphi(i,\ell)\in\{0,\dots,N-1\}$, which indexes the nearest neighbor of $i$ in the direction $\ell$.
 In our model, each bond connecting nearest-neighbor sites can be either open or closed.
 This is described by a lattice degree of freedom $\kappa_{i \, \ell} \in \{0, \, 1\}$, which takes value 0 or 1 for closed and open bonds, respectively.
 Notice that this variable is redundant: For each site $i$ and direction $\ell$, there is a neighboring site $j=\varphi(i,\, \ell)$ so that $\kappa_{j\, \bar{\ell}} = \kappa_{i \, \ell}$, where $\bar{\ell}=(\ell+\lfloor z/2\rfloor)\bmod z$ is the opposite direction to $\ell$ and $\lfloor\cdot\rfloor$ is the floor function.

 Now we populate this lattice with a set of $N_p$ ($\leq N$) \emph{active} particles, so that each lattice site can be either empty or occupied by at most one particle.
 The state of site $i$ is thus described by the occupation variable $\sigma_i\in\{0,1\}$, where 0 and 1 denote empty and occupied sites, respectively.
-Alternatively, a configuration of active particles is described by two variables: (i) the coordinate $x_\alpha \in \{0, \, \cdots, \, N-1\}$ giving the lattice site index for particle $\alpha \in \{0,\, \cdots, \, N_p-1\}$ (henceforth we use greek and latin indexes for particle and lattice indexes, respectively); (ii) the direction of self-propulsion $n_\alpha \in \{0,\, \cdots ,\, z-1\}$ of particle $\alpha$ (represented by arrows in Fig.~\ref{fig:Model}).
+Alternatively, a configuration of active particles is described by two variables: (i) the coordinate $x_\alpha \in \{0, \, \cdots, \, N-1\}$ giving the lattice site index for particle $\alpha \in \{0,\, \cdots, \, N_p-1\}$ (henceforth we use Greek and Latin indexes for particle and lattice indexes, respectively); (ii) the direction of self-propulsion $n_\alpha \in \{0,\, \cdots ,\, z-1\}$ of particle $\alpha$ (represented by arrows in Fig.~\ref{fig:Model}).
 A general configuration for the system is completely determined by the variables $\kappa_{i\, \ell}$, $x_\alpha$ and $n_\alpha$, with $i \in \{1, \, \cdots, \, N-1\}$, $\ell \in \{0, \, \cdots, \, z-1\}$ and $\alpha \in \{0,\, \cdots,\, N_p-1\}$.
 In this paper we consider periodic boundary conditions (PBCs).

-The particles undergo a run-and-tumble dynamics, i.e., unless a particle $\alpha$ is blocked, it will move along its internal self-propulsion direction $n_\alpha$.
+The particles undergo a run-and-tumble dynamics, i.e., unless a particle $\alpha$ is blocked, it will move along its internal self-propulsion direction (or director) $n_\alpha$.
 In turn, this direction can change at each time step $\Delta t$ with probability $\alpha_{p} \Delta t$, where $\alpha_{p}$ is the tumbling rate.
-The tumbling rate determines a characteristic time scale, the persistance time $\tau_p = 1 / \alpha_{p}$, giving the average time between consecutive tumbles.
+The tumbling rate determines a characteristic time scale, the persistence time $\tau_p = 1 / \alpha_{p}$, giving the average time between consecutive tumbles.
 Note that for $\tau_{p}=\Delta t$, we recover the passive limit, where particles follow a traditional dynamics in which the director virtually changes at every time step.
 Conversely, for $\tau_{p}\to\infty$ we recover deterministic ballistic motion along a fixed direction with no tumbles.
-The tumble process is schematically represented for particle $d \rightarrow d^\prime$ in Figs.~\ref{fig:Model}b and~\ref{fig:Model}c.
+The tumble process is schematically represented for a particle undergoing the change $d \rightarrow d^\prime$ in Figs.~\ref{fig:Model}b and~\ref{fig:Model}c.